eoscostarica/eos-local/README.md

 # EOS Local

 A docker compose based development environment for EOS DApp Development.

 This is easiest way maintain a local environment for development that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows and Linux.

 **Important Disclaimer: This is a Work in Progress**

+EOS Local is a community-driven project lead by EOS Costa Rica.
+We welcome contributions of all sorts.
+There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals.

+## Contributing

+We use a Kanban-style board with built-in triggers to automatically move issues and pull requests across New Issues, To Do, In Progress and Done columns.
+That's were we prioritize the work.
+[Go to Project Board](https://github.com/eoscostarica/eos-local/projects/3).

+The main communication channels for organizing and collaborating are [github issues](https://github.com/eoscostarica/eos-local/issues) and the [EOS Costa Rica Discord server](https://eoscostarica.io/discord).
+Feel to join and ask as many questions you may have.

+We follow EOS Costa Rica's Open Source Contributing Guidelines. https://learn.eoscostarica.io/open-source/

+Our weekly sync call is every Monday 7pm-8pm Costa Rica / Central Standard Time at [meet.eoscostarica.io](https:/meet.eoscostarica.io).

+Please report bugs big and small by [opening an issue](https://github.com/eoscostarica/eos-local/issues)

 ## Features